 There is a visible record of vegetation at almost any time of year whether it is growing, blooming, going to seed, or merely a weathered skeleton of last year’s growth.
 Of course, most herbaceous weeds, shrubs, and trees will be most easy to identify in late summer or fall when they have gone to seed.
 A record of dominant and problem weeds made during site inspection can be used to direct future weed management strategies.
 In fact, growers will often target certain perennial problems that can be treated more aggressively during site preparation in the absence of Christmas trees.

 Another pest that can occasionally damage new plantings is the pales weevil.
 If mature pines are being harvested close-by the summer or fall before Christmas trees are to be set, a migration of weevils can occur.
 The weevils will feed on the stems of Christmas trees of all sizes, but can girdle and kill young trees.
-For more information about this pest go to the following link:

 These scenarios indicate that even during initial site evaluation, pest management is a critical concern.